bfoley4/OOFinalProject/documentation.md

       }

 ### Instance reference name in data type (class)
-1. this? self?
 * Swift: Swift uses the keyword "self" as a special property of an instance that holds the instance itself.
 Self usually appears in a initializer or a method.
 * C#: C# uses the "this" keyword and refers to the current instance of the class.
 It is also used as a modifier of the first paramater of an extension method.

 ### Properties
-1. Getters and setters...write your own or built in?
 * Swift: Build in custom getters and setters.
-* C#
   - Similar to the behavior of a method, get accessors in Swift must return a value of the property type.
 However when returning a private variable from a get accessor, the call is inlined by the compiler so there is no method call over head.
 Get accesor example:

         class Person